nueverest/blowdrycss/docs/readme.rst

 .. index:: single: Read Me

-Rapid styling tool that auto-generates DRY CSS from encoded class selectors in your web project files.
+Rapid styling tool that compiles DRY CSS from encoded class selectors in your web project files.

 **Why the name blowdrycss?**